-Feeding Your Wedding Guests
+Feeding Your Guests For An Outdoor Wedding

 The joy of an outdoor wedding is that it gives you the flexibility to have the day that you want and that even comes down to how you choose to feed your guests.

 I got together with Tom AKA Thomas The Caterer to discuss exactly that.
 Excuse my jacket potato comment – I clearly had no imagination on that day!!

 Jodie: Hi, it’s Jodie here from Sami Tipi.
 And what I wanted to do today was talk to you about feeding your guests.
 Now, the great thing with having a Tipi wedding is it’s your rules, and that also comes down to the catering.
 So that’s why I wanted to introduce to you today my awesome friend, the award-winning Thomas the Caterer.

 Jodie: So, Thomas, tell us then what are the options when it comes to feeding your guests in a Tipi wedding?

 Thomas: Well, at Thomas the Caterer, we can do whatever you like.
 It’s not the case of here’s the menu, choose from it.
 We provide [inaudible] service where we create a menu A, B, and C. So, really, it’s up to you, where you can create what you like and have what you wish as opposed to being told, which is what I’ve based my whole business on, and it seems to do quite well.

 Jodie: Excellent.
 So if I like to eat jacket potatoes, curry, these are sort of options available to me?

 Thomas: Yeah.
 So we can dress it up a little bit.
 We don’t want a Tuesday morning lunch, but yeah, we can do pretty much whatever you like.
 If you, really, really love jacket potatoes, we can do an awesome job with the jacket potatoes.